A national lockdown is in place which means you must stay at home.

 Interpretation, Translation and Transcription Services

-A full translation or summary versions of services are accessible through Stockton Borough Council website and can be viewed in English and several other languages using the automated free translation service.
+A full translation or summary versions of services can be viewed in English and several other languages using the automated free translation service.
 However, please note that these services are automated and therefore may produce some unreliable translations (e.g. 'kids' is translated to 'young goats.').
 Visit our other languages page for further information.

 Cultural awareness information